wevm/anvil.js/README.md

 ### `createProxy`

-Creates a proxy server that spawns an anvil instance for each request.
+Creates and starts a proxy server that spawns anvil instance on demand (e.g. per test file or per test case).

 | Name      | Description                            | Type                 |
 | --------- | -------------------------------------- | -------------------- |